Great to have you here, Rush Limbaugh, the fastest three hours in media.

 Oh, come on.

-So are you r no this is not against Iraq.
+This is not against Iraq.

 Iraq is simply a theater in the overall war on terror.

-And we're and we're beating them.
+And we're beating them.

 And we're cleaning their clocks.